(Published in GralsWelt 9/1998)

 This "racism" - from a European point of view - even turned out to be an advantage for the Japanese economy: When the economic boom of the 1970s and 1980s led to a shortage of labor in Japan, industry did not want to and could not resort to guest workers.
 Thus, it was forced to take rationalization measures at an early stage, which led it - at least temporarily - to the top of the world in terms of rationalization techniques and the use of industrial robots: In 1996, there were 650,000 industrial robots worldwide, of which 60 % were installed in Japan.

-In the meantime, rising wages in Korea as well (today at about the level of Portugal or Ireland, by no means the status of a developing country) are forcing rationalization, and wage-intensive products have long been outsourced to low-wage countries.
+In the meantime, rising wages (now, in 1998, at about the level of Portugal or Ireland, by no means the status of a developing country) are forcing rationalization in Korea as well, and wage-intensive products have long been outsourced to low-wage countries.
 High wage costs are by no means only noticeable in Germany!

 SOUTH AND NORTH KOREA COMPARED (figures circa 1995):